philanc/slua/README.md

 If entering the REPL is not wanted, the appended code can just be ended with "os.exit()".

-he appended code must start with the following exact string:  "--slua appended code", ending with a newline.
+The appended code must start with the following exact string:  "`--slua appended code`", ending with a newline.

 Then it is enough to:
 ```